-Argument Description datevalue A string whose value you want to test to determine whether it is a valid date
+Argument Description datevalue A string whose value you want to test to determine whether it is a valid date datevalue is null, IsDate returns null.

-Boolean.
+Return value Boolean.
 Returns true if datevalue is a valid date and false if it is not.
-If datevalue is null, IsDate returns null.

-You can use IsDate to test whether a user-entered date is valid before you convert it to a date datatype.
-To convert a value into a date value, use the Date function.
+If convert it to a date datatype.
+To convert a value into a date value, use the $\ensuremath{\mathsf{Date}}$

+Usage You can use IsDate to test whether a user-entered date is valid before you

-This statement returns true:
+Examples This statement returns true:

-'''

 IsDate("Jan 1, 95")

-'''